Approximation of the Solutions to Quasilinear Parabolic Problems with Perturbed $VMO_x$ Coefficients: Application of the Newton Iteration Procedure

 \section{Application of the Newton Iteration Procedure}

-The previous results permit us to apply the {\it Newton Iteration Procedure (NIP)} to construct an approximation sequence converging to the solution of the Cauchy-Dirichlet problem \eqref{PD1}.
-Starting with its linearization \eqref{FLP} at $u=u_0,$ we define the following sequence of linear, non-homogeneous boundary value problems determining the Newton Iterates $u_{k+1}:$
+The previous results allow us to apply the {\it Newton Iteration Procedure} to construct a sequence of approximate solutions converging to the actual solution of the quasilinear parabolic Cauchy-Dirichlet problem \eqref{PD}.
+For, consider its formal linearization at $u=u_0$: